EVENTS AND ACTIVITIES

 The Lantern Festival

 The Lantern Festival, also known as the Yuan Xiao Festival falls on the 15th day of the first month of the Chinese lunar calendar and marks the end of the Spring Festival celebration and is also the first major festival after Chinese New Year.
-The day is celebrated with lion dancing and fire crackers.

 Families gather for a festive meal and make sweet glutinous rice balls called “tang yuan”, which symbolises family reunion.
 In the evening, family members go out together and light colourful lanterns and solve riddles written on the lanterns, with many people also writing their wishes on the lanterns.